FStarLang/FStar/doc/book/part2/part2_merkle.rst

 where both the ``left`` and ``right`` trees have the same height ``n``, producing a tree of height ``n + 1``.
-More interestingly, the hash associated with ``N left right`` is ``hash (concat hl hr)``, the hash of the concatenation of hashes of the left and right subtrees, respectively.
+More interestingly, the hash associated with ``N left right`` is ``hash (concat hl hr)``, the hash of the concatenation of hashes of the left and right subtrees.

 .. literalinclude:: ../code/MerkleTree.fst
    :language: fstar
    :start-after: //SNIPPET_START: mtree
    :end-before: //SNIPPET_END: mtree

+In our previous examples like vectors, the index of the type abstracts, or summarizes, some property of the type, e.g., the length.
+This is also the case with ``mtree``, where the first index is an abstraction summarizing only the height of the tree; the, second index, being a cryptographic hash, summarizes the entire contents of the tree.

 Accessing an element in the tree ................................